-Recently I moved this blog from blogger into WordPress.
-Back in Blogger I had been using Disqus comments but still had some old comments in its native comment system.
+Recently, I moved this blog from blogger to WordPress.
+Back on Blogger, I had been using Disqus comments but still had some old comments in its native comment system.

-If you are moving from a different content management system (e.g. Blogger), you’ll have to make sure that the URLs of your posts and pages in WordPress are identical to those on your old site.
+Disqus provides some tools to help with the migration depending on your current setup.
+If you are moving from a different content management system (e.g. Blogger), you’ll have to make sure that the URLs of your posts and pages on WordPress are identical to those on your old site.

-If you’ve just changed the domain name, run the Disqus Domain Migration tool to migrate the comments.
+If you’ve only changed the domain name then you may only need to run the Disqus Domain Migration tool to migrate the comments.

 Step 1: Install Disqus Comment System (Automatic Installation)

 We need to replace the native WordPress comments with Disqus temporarily to allow it to sync comments into the WordPress database.

 The following is the automatic installation, which will only work if your site is already live.
 Should it fail or if your site is not live yet, try the manual installation outlined in Step 2.

 On the other hand if you Disqus already setup, skip to Step 3 to get started on importing the comments.

 - Go to Plugins > Add New then search and install the Disqus Comment System.

 - Activate the plugin, then open the Disqus menu which will have replaced the Comments option.